rustwasm/wasm-pack/docs/init.md

 this way is faster but applies few optimizations to the output, and enables debug assertions and other runtime correctness checks.

+The exact meaning of this flag may evolve as the platform matures.

 [npm-scope-documentation]: https://docs.npmjs.com/misc/scope
 [cargo-profile-sections-documentation]: https://doc.rust-lang.org/cargo/reference/manifest.html#the-profile-sections